AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Text+lineSpacing"></a>

 ### text.lineSpacing : <code>number</code> &gt; 0, or 0 for default spacing
-Distance between baselines in mutliline text, in document pixels.
+Distance between baselines in multiline text, in document pixels.
 The special value 0 causes XD to use the default line spacing defined by the font given the current font size & style.

 This property is not automatically adjusted when fontSize changes, if line spacing is not set to 0, the line spacing will stay